UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 the right-most panel allows you to perform advanced modification of keyboards shortcuts in JupyterLab and it already contains quite a few shortcuts.
+Please do not delete any of these shortcuts.
 We're going to add two more shortcuts, by pasting a text snippet just before the first existing shortcut.
 Go ahead and create a new line just after the line that says `"shortcuts": [`